 “No generic formula or guidelines exist for assessing the likely benefit or risk of various types of social enquiry.
 Nonetheless, social researchers must be sensitive to the possible consequences of their work and should as far as possible, guard against predictably harmful effects (Social Research Association, 2002).

+Incarnational Research Model

 Due to the fact that I live here in Mozambique and have been interacting with both orphans and aged-out orphans for decades, invariably, there have been previous conversations that contributed to my understanding of their plight.
 At times I wrote down some of these insights and significant quotes as they were ‘rich’ and I did not want to forget them.
 Because they have relevance to this research, I have inserted some of those insights and quotes into this paper.
 Thus, even though this research project’s interviews only comprised organizations involved with aging-out orphans, I’ve included the additional material I obtained in participatory action from aged-out orphans prior to this project’s genesis.
 As my IRB approval for this project was granted for interviews with organizational leaders, rather than the aged-out orphans themselves, I followed that directive.
-Therefore, it is to be noted that any quotes from aged-out orphans included in this paper were obtained well before this research project was proposed, unless they were told to me by organizational leaders or through secondary research, in which case, those sources will be noted.
+Therefore, it is to be noted that any quotes (appropriately unidentified) from aged-out orphans included in this paper were obtained well before this research project was proposed, unless they were told to me by organizational leaders or through secondary research, in which case, those sources will be noted.

 Though it might have been less complicated to withhold the information I obtained from aged-out orphans that proceeded this research project, I believe it would have significantly compromised the value of this paper.
 The bulk of this paper concerns itself with the currently authorized research interviews, yet the inclusion of secondary research obtained in literature searches as well as that from my previous participatory action in Mozambique, greatly enhances the subject’s scope and potential impact.